SonarSource/sonarqube/server/sonar-docs/src/pages/project-administration/project-existence.md

 ## How do I lock down permissions on a project?
 (Private vs Public)
 By default, any newly created project will be considered "Public".
 It means every SonarQube user, authenticated or not, will be able to:

-* **Browse**: Access a project, browse its measures, issues and perform some issue edits (confirm/resolve/reopen, assignment, comment).
+* **Browse**: Access a project, browse its measures, issues and perform some issue edits (confirm, assignment, comment).
 * **See Source Code**: View the project's source code.

 If you want to be sure only a limited list of Groups and Users can see the project, you need to mark it Private.
 Once a project is private you will be able to define which Groups and Users can **Browse** the project or **See Source Code**.